edyarr/Twine_Workshop/CheatSheet_I.md

-#### **Embeding Web Technologies**
+#### **Embedding Web Technologies**

 * **Adding image (to passage)**
     * `<img src = "YOUR URL" width = "300" height = "300">`

-You can change the `src` to whatever image you can find on the web.
+You can change the source, (represented by`src`) to whatever image you can find on the web.
 You can also adjust the width and height.
 If you want to center the image, you need to add the HTML tag `<center><center>`

 You need images from the internet.
-It means that the image needs to have a URL.
+It means that the image must have a URL.
 If there is an image without URL or that you have on your machine, you can upload it to [Wix](https://www.wix.com/), a platform to create websites.
 Once you upload it there you can get a URL for your image.

 * **Adding a Youtube Video**
     * Go to the [YouTube](https://www.youtube.com/) video you want to copy